 - Find a Parking Map – check online or from your hotel for a map to see designated parking locations.

-- Research Parking Regulations – before you leave, look up your destination online for parking regulations, like this site New York Department of Transportation website.
+- Research Parking Regulations – before you leave, look up your destination online for parking regulations, as this site New York Department of Transportation website.

-- Car Lights & Signals – signal when you’ve found a spot, when pulling into a spot, when waiting for a car to leave your future spot, and avoid sudden braking.
-Test all of your car’s exterior lights before your trip, to ensure they are all in working order, and make sure your parking brake is properly engaging.
+- Car Lights & Signals – signal when you’ve found a spot when pulling into a spot when waiting for a car to leave your future place and avoid sudden braking.
+Test all of your vehicle’s exterior lights before your trip, to ensure they are all in working order, and make sure your parking brake is properly engaging.

 - Street Parking – pay attention to the meter and time restrictions and keep an eye out for any posted signs about road closures or alternate side parking rules.

 - Paid Parking – cities are rapidly replacing coin fed meters and have switched to parking cards, apps, and some take credit cards.
 Since you’ll be on vacation and may not be familiar with the meters, guard your banking information by buying a prepaid parking card and/or verifying the app.
-If a credit card is your only option, try to use a prepaid card or watch your banking account carefully.
+If a credit card is your only option, try to use a prepaid card or oversee your banking account.

 - Car compliance – some states, much like New York, designate the whole state as a tow-away zone, and you can be towed for anything from an expired registration, or parking illegally.
 Make sure your registration and inspection stickers are up to date and properly affixed.
-If your inspection sticker is close to expiring, come visit us at Osceola Garage for your New York state inspection and we’ll make sure your car is up to code and ready for your vacation, plus you’ll be covered by our free 24 hour roadside assistance, nationwide.
+If your inspection sticker is close to expiring, visit us at Osceola Garage for your New York state inspection, and we’ll make sure your car is up to code and ready for your vacation, plus you’ll be covered by our free 24-hour roadside assistance, nationwide.